NenadWritesDocs/docosaurus_nenad/my-website/docs/tutorial-basics/Nenad Pajovic CV.md

 ## Grid Dynamics (January 2023 - June 2023)

 At Grid Dynamics I worked as a lone writer, serving multiple teams.
-My responsibilities included writing developer documentation, user guides and organising internal team documentation in Confluence.
+My responsibilities included writing developer documentation, user guides and organizing internal team documentation in Confluence.
 I also  contributed to the development of API documentation using the Swagger platform.

 ## Xentral (January 2022 - December 2022) - remote position